Sylvan-Flores/Sylvan-Flores/truyện-phim-anime-etc.md

 ## Manhwa, manhua, webcomic

 * Countdown to countdown
-* Lout of count's family (dự định đọc sang novel)
+* Lout of count's family (planning to read novel)
 * Ghostblade
 * The interpretation of shadows
-* I'm not that kind of talent (vẫn đang đọc manhwa, đừng spoil plot ạ 😭)
+* I'm not that kind of talent (please no spoilers for this one)
 * The greatest estate developer
 * On the way to meet mom
-* Omniscient reader's viewpoint (đang đọc)
+* Omniscient reader's viewpoint (reading)
-* Ranfren (lâu quá ko động vào nên chỉ nhớ sương sương th)

 ***

 ## Anime, manga

-* Seraph of the end (anime lẫn manga)
+* Seraph of the end (anime, manga)
 * To your eternity (anime, manga)
-* Land of the lustrous (anime, sẽ qua manga)
+* Land of the lustrous (anime, would read manga)
-* Hell's paradise (season 1, có lẽ sẽ cày lại luôn)
+* Hell's paradise (season 1 anime and tbh i don't remember a single thing)
-* Kiznaiver (lâu r ko động vào nên quên gần hết nội dung r)
+* Kiznaiver (been years, what i remember is uhh, too little)
 * Kimera

 ***